 |Re-sit Examinations||13 July 2020||47||8 June 2020|

-The excel spreadsheets available to download here list all examinations taking place, times and venues, and are primarily for staff use.
-Students can access these schedules to obtain exam days and start times, but should use the personal timetable to see the specific room allocated to them, where module exams are split accross multiple venues.
+- The excel spreadsheets available to download here list all examinations taking place and are primarily for staff use.
+Students may access these schedules to obtain exam start times, but are strongly advised to refer to personal examination timetables.
+This is vital where exams for the same module are split across multiple venues, and where canvas examinations are taking place in groups.

 Important notes relating to the assessment periods and examinaton timetables: